Barking & Dagenham

 Up to 3 successful bidders depending on the property type may be invited to view a property.
 If you are one of the successful bidders you will receive a letter advising of your final position on the list. i.e 1st, 2nd, or 3rd.
 The bidder who is 1st will be given first refusal.
 If they decline, the property will be offered to the applicant who is 2nd.
 If it is refused again it will be offered to the applicant who is 3rd.

-Viewings are usually on the morning of the first Monday after the bidding cycle closes.
-If Monday is a Bank holiday, alternative arrangements will be made and you will be advised.
-The time of viewing will be advise on your invitation letter.
+Viewings are usually on the morning of the second Wednesday after the bidding closes.
+The time of viewing will be advised on your invitation letter.

 Access to the property, prior to this date, is NOT allowed.